Malipolishivani330/docker-web-app/README.md

-# Docker Web Application
+# 🐳 Docker Web Application with CI/CD

-A simple web application containerized using Docker and deployed locally using Docker Compose and Nginx.
+A containerized web application built with **HTML and Nginx**, packaged using **Docker**, managed with **Docker Compose**, and automatically validated through a **GitHub Actions CI/CD pipeline**.

 ## 📌 Project Overview

-This project demonstrates how to containerize and run a web application using Docker.
+This project demonstrates a complete containerization and CI/CD workflow:

-The application is built with HTML and served through an Nginx web server inside a Docker container.
-Docker Compose is used to simplify container management and deployment.
+**Source Code → Dockerfile → Docker Image → Docker Container → Docker Compose → GitHub Actions → Application Verification**

+The application is served using **Nginx inside a Docker container**.
+GitHub Actions automatically builds the Docker image, starts the container, checks its status and logs, and verifies that the web application is responding successfully.

+---

+# 🚀 Module 4 — Docker & Containerization

-## 🛠️ Technologies Used
+## Technologies Used

 - Docker
 - Docker Compose